cosmos/cosmos-sdk/docs/basics/accounts.md

 ## Keys, accounts, addresses and signatures

-The principal way of authenticating a user is done through a [digital signatures](https://en.wikipedia.org/wiki/Digital_signature).
-User is signing transactions using his/her private key.
+The principal way of authenticating a user is done through [digital signatures](https://en.wikipedia.org/wiki/Digital_signature).
+Users signs transactions using their own private key.
 Signature verification is done with the associated public key.
-For the on-chain signature verification purpose we store public key in an `Account` object (alongside other data required for a proper transaction validation).
+For on-chain signature verification purposes, we store the public key in an `Account` object (alongside other data required for a proper transaction validation).

-Currently, the SDK supports the following digital key schemes for creating digital signatures:
+Currently, the Cosmos SDK supports the following digital key schemes for creating digital signatures:

 - `secp256k1`, as implemented in the [SDK's `crypto/keys/secp256k1` package](https://github.com/cosmos/cosmos-sdk/blob/v0.42.1/crypto/keys/secp256k1/secp256k1.go).
 - `secp256r1`, as implemented in the [SDK's `crypto/keys/secp256r1` package](https://github.com/cosmos/cosmos-sdk/blob/master/crypto/keys/secp256r1/pubkey.go),